GameStop short squeeze: Regulation

 On February 8, 2021, the U.S. Securities and Exchange Commission released a sample letter providing guidance to companies seeking to raise capital during periods of "extreme price volatility".
 It requires that companies outline the related risks in their financial disclosures and encourages companies to contact the SEC prior to launching such offerings.

 In reaction to the short squeeze, some Democratic politicians have expressed support for a financial transactions tax, arguing that it would raise revenue and curb speculative betting.

 In June 2022, a 140-page report released by the United States House Committee on Financial Services called for the Securities and Exchange Commission and the Financial Industry Regulatory Authority to craft new rules to address market risks highlighted by the events of January 2021, including a liquidity rule and framework governing liquidity planning for clearing brokers.

+Scientific research

+In January 2024, researchers from universities in Italy and Denmark concluded that there was a causal link between the Reddit/Twitter activity and the movements in the stock price.

+2024 rally

+On Sunday May 12, 2024, Keith Gill (a.k.a.
+DeepFuckingValue, Roaring Kitty) posted to X an image of a person leaning forward in a chair.
+The following day, the GameStop stock price rose 74%.
+The stock continued to rise in the following days, from less than $14 to more than $48.
+GameStop issued new stock at more than $20 during this time, raising over $900,000,000.
+Other stocks such as AMC, BlackBerry, and Virgin Galactic also experienced large increases during this time period.